-Network with other business professionals at the Chamber’s Annual Meeting and Banquet.
+Network with other business professionals at the Chamber’s Annual Meeting and Celebration.
 Typically over 350 people attend this annual event in March to celebrate the Chamber’s accomplishments of the past year and vision for the upcoming year.

 Chamber Fall Classic Golf Tournament

 Our Annual Chamber Fall Classic Golf Tournament provides an excellent opportunity to entertain clients and offers an invigorating day of business networking, socializing, and fun.
 The tournament will be held on Friday, September 22, 2023.
 Players will enjoy a day in the sun with an exciting 4-man scramble tournament.
 Register your team to play here.

 View pictures from last year's tournament here.

 The Virginia Cantaloupe Festival is held each year on the 4th Friday in July.
 This sell-out event draws close to 2,000 people from all across the region to Halifax County.
 Business and the community gather together to celebrate all that our area has to offer.
 The festival is a true celebration of what Halifax County has to offer, featuring locally grown vegetables, and of course, cantaloupe.
 With major media sponsors, the festival is guaranteed maximum exposure.
 While preserving tradition and history, the Virginia Cantaloupe Festival strives to stimulate the local economy, entertain, and involve the community and visitors in a fun-filled atmosphere.